juzerali/expressive-router/README.md

         //=> "Whatever"
     })
 ```
+Same semantics for all methods.
+In other words, it doesn't matter where the mentioned key is, it could be in

+* query
+* body

 # Content Negotiation
     Example not available

 # Caveat
-Live express paths, put the most specific or greedy path first.
+Like express paths, put the most specific or greedy path first.
 For example put `app.get("/foo=bar&bar=baz"...)` before `app.get("/foo=bar"...)`.
-If you register them in reverse order, the more specific one will never get called
+If you register them in reverse order, the more specific one will never get called and `app.get("/foo=bar"...)` will serve the request intended for both of 'em.

 # Licence
 MIT